We weren’t born yesterday, but don’t think that means we’ve mellowed. We haven’t.

 These are Powerful years.
 Yes, I use that word purposefully: Powerful.
-For women over fifty, sixty, seventy, eighty and even ninety, there is power in our lives.
+For women over forty, fifty, sixty, seventy, eighty and even ninety, there is power in our lives.
 We’re making conscious choices about what we want in our lives and what we no longer accept.

 We find our core, our center, our heart, and that ‘place’ begins to rule our choices.

 We’ve passed a marker in our lives from when society could tell us to jump and we jumped.
 To wear high heels and we did.
 To wear black in the winter and white in the summer, and we did.
 We’ve become ourselves whether we’ve noticed or not.
 We’ve thrown off the shackles that held us to standards we did not create.

 So, we gather here to exchange ideas on life during the power years, on creating our lives the way we want our lives to be.

 I’ve built this ‘house’ on the web as a place for us to come together and do what we do: share our ideas, explore new ideas, create our lives, day by day, idea by idea, step by step.

 I’ve come to this place from a journey of my own.
 It started with a few random words from my sister about ‘creating my life’ after I went hysterical from a note on a medical form: ‘advanced age’.
 I started to shudder inside (while smiling outside) at ‘over the hill’ birthday cards (no one wants to look like they have no sense of humor, right?).
 I was wandering without purpose.